New nanoparticles have been discovered to be effective for treating rheumatoid arthritis.

 Researchers confirmed the efficacy of this approach using a collagen-induced arthritis mouse model.
 The Ce-MSCNV system was able to comprehensively treat and prevent RA by simultaneously relieving the immediate and restoring T cell immunity.
 Supporting data suggest that improvement in conditions can be achieved after only a single-dose treatment.

-The mice treated with the Ce-MSCNV combination fared far better compared to the ones only treated using the Ce NP or MSCNV group.
-This clearly demonstrates the synergy between anti-inflammation and immunomodulation and underlines the importance of the combined therapy for effective RA treatment.
-In addition, Ce-MSCNV administration prior to booster injection markedly reduced the incidence and severity of symptoms, supporting the prophylactic potential of these nanoparticles.
+The mice treated with the Ce-MSCNV combination fared far better than those treated using the Ce NP or MSCNV group.
+This demonstrates the synergy between anti-inflammation and immunomodulation and underlines the importance of the combined therapy for effective RA treatment.
+In addition, Ce-MSCNV administration before booster injection markedly reduced the incidence and severity of symptoms, supporting the prophylactic potential of these nanoparticles.

-First author KOO Sagang stated, “One of the hardest decisions in intractable disease therapy is determining how long the treatment should be carried on.
+First author KOO Sagang stated, “One of the hardest decisions in intractable disease therapy is determining how long the treatment should take.
 For RA, it would not be appropriate to stop treatment just because the target marker is stabilized.
 A safer indicator should be that the innate and adaptive components of the collapsed immune system are normalized to protect the body.”

-Koo believes that the strategy adopted by Ce-MSCNVs, where different treatment mechanisms work together, provides a unique advantage in this regard.
-Furthermore, she predicts that a similar approach would also be applicable to other intractable, inflammatory, and autoimmune diseases for this purpose.
+Koo believes that the strategy adopted by Ce-MSCNVs, where different treatment mechanisms work together, provides a unique advantage.
+Furthermore, she predicts that a similar approach would also apply to other intractable, inflammatory, and autoimmune diseases for this purpose.
 The components within the system may also be modified.
 For example, other catalysts for generating ROS or other cell-derived nanovesicles could be utilized depending on the types of diseases.
 Overall, this study proves the potential of a hybrid nanoparticle system for the comprehensive treatment of autoimmune disease and modulation of the immune system.

 Autoimmune Disease: A Food-based Approach